 05 of 06

 First opened in 1991, the KL Bird Park now hosts a hundred birds over several free-flight aviaries.
 More sanctuary than a zoo, the Bird Park feels more like a rain forest, with thousands of tropical plants and other species (monkeys, lizards, and butterflies) to complete the illusion.

 Try to time your visit according to the daily feeding times of popular residents; during feeding times, colorful birds that you'll usually miss will fly down from the canopy, becoming perfectly visible to visitors.

 With the Lake Gardens' central location in the capital, access is quite easy for visitors.
 Buses B115, B112, and B101 all stop within a 5-minute walk of the Perdana Lake Gardens.
 Another option is to take the KTM Komuter train to the Old Kuala Lumpur station.

 A one-hour Segway tour winds through the Lake Gardens, using an itinerary that departs from the National Museum and explores the gardens' walking paths and the deer park's trails.
 The tour costs MYR 299 (about US$66) - totally worth it if only to avoid the sweat and effort of walking the entire trail.

 An inexpensive tram service leaves from Dataran Merdeka's KL City Gallery and explores the Lake Gardens and the rest of the heritage park around it.
 You can hop off at any stop, and hop back on the next tram that comes by.
-The service costs MYR 2 (about US$0.45) and half that for children.

 Edited by Mike Aquino